All St. Thomas ensembles count toward your GPA. View the rehearsal schedule for all ensembles.

 Students Entering St. Thomas Fall 2019 or Later

 All ensembles and lessons fit easily into an 18-credit full-time schedule.
 Students earn one academic credit for each ensemble and lesson with no additional fees.
+There are no additional tuition and fees when students enroll in 18 credits or fewer per semester.
 Students may fulfill their Fine Arts Requirement by participating in a large ensemble for four semesters.

 Students Entering St. Thomas Before Fall 2019

 Students earn one free academic credit for participation in each ensemble, saving the tuition per credit of over $1,300 per ensemble, per semester.
 Students may fulfill their Fine Arts Requirement free of charge by participating in a large ensemble for four semesters, saving over $5,200 in tuition.